sophdaya/DataScienceandMachineLearning_Project_SophieDAYA_MathiasHaberli/README.md

 You will learn about:

-Our mission to make language learning more accessible and enjoyable.
+**Our mission** to make language learning more accessible and enjoyable.

-The challenges learners face in finding content that suits their level.
+**The challenges** learners face in finding content that suits their level.

-How LogoRank solves these problems by classifying videos into difficulty levels (A1 to C2).
+**How LogoRank solves these problems** by classifying videos into difficulty levels (A1 to C2).

-A live demonstration of our app, including keyword search and video recommendations.
+**A live demonstration of our app**, including keyword search and video recommendations.

 We hope this demonstration gives you a clear understanding of our application and how it can benefit French language learners! 📚😊